mwiens91/fooskill/docs/overview/contributing.rst

 fooskill's backend code follows `Google's Python Style Guide`_ and `Django's Coding Style Guide`_ closely.
-While you don't need to intimately know both of these style guides before contributing, if you something submit doesn't follow them, you'll likely be asked to change your contribution so that it does.
+While you don't need to intimately know both of these style guides before contributing, if you contribute something doesn't follow them, you'll likely be asked to change your contribution so that it does.

 For code formatting, life is a lot simpler. fooskill's backend uses `Black`_ to format all of its code.
 All you need to do, after installing